akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - I want to purchase washing machine filter
 - where to buy washing machine filter
 - where to purchase shower filter from
+- where can i buy one
+- i want shower filter

 ## intent:where_to_buy_cartridge_&_cost_of_cartridge
 - from where to buy [cartridge](product)